zhaojh329/rtty/README.md

       -v           # verbose
       -d           # Adding a description to the device(Maximum 126 bytes) -s           # SSL on
-      -V           # Show version
+      -k keepalive # keep alive in seconds for this client.
+Defaults to 5 -V           # Show version

 Run RTTY(Replace the following parameters with your own parameters)